-MechGen is similar to the Gecko-A system of Aumont et al (2005), as both can estimate and generate atmospheric chemical mechanisms for organic compounds, and both are available online (Gecko-A at https://geckoa.lisa.u-pec.fr/).
-The main difference is that Gecko-A is designed to derive complete, multi-generation mechanisms that include the complete reactions of secondary and tertiary products in order to investigate the full complexity of the chemical system, while MechGen is designed primarily to derive mechanisms for single compounds, for use in deriving condensed mechanisms for models, as well as obtaining predictions and documentation information for single reactions.
-(It also has the capability of deriving multi-generation mechanisms, but because of resource requirements this capability is only available to authorized users, and is not available online.)
-The chemical bases for the estimation methods currently used in Gecko-A have been documented previously (e.g., Aumont et al, 2018; Jenkin et al, 2018a,b, 2020; Kerdoici et al, 2014), and were derived independently of those used by MechGen (Carter et al. 2024), though some of the estimation methods used in MechGen have been informed by those recently developed for use in Gecko-A. Therefore, the two systems give somewhat different predictions for some reactions that are particularly uncertain, and in some cases predict different speculative reactions, each of which would result in somewhat different predictions of mechanisms for many compounds.
+MechGen is similar to the Generator for Explicit Chemistry and Kinetics of Organics in the Atmosphere (GECKO-A) system of Aumont et al (2005), as both can estimate and generate atmospheric chemical mechanisms for organic compounds, and both are available online (GECKO-A at https://geckoa.lisa.u-pec.fr/).
+The main difference is that GECKO-A is designed to derive complete, multi-generation mechanisms that include the complete reactions of secondary and tertiary products in order to investigate the full complexity of the chemical system, while MechGen is designed primarily to derive mechanisms for single compounds, for use in deriving condensed mechanisms for models, as well as obtaining predictions and documentation information for single reactions.
+(It also has the capability of deriving multi-generation mechanisms, but because of resource requirements this capability is not available online.)
+The chemical bases for the estimation methods currently used in GECKO-A have been documented previously (e.g., Aumont et al, 2018; Jenkin et al, 2018a,b, 2020; Kerdoici et al, 2014), and were derived independently of those used by MechGen (Carter et al. 2025a), though some of the estimation methods used in MechGen have been informed by those recently developed for use in GECKO-A. Therefore, the two systems give somewhat different predictions for some reactions that are particularly uncertain, and in some cases predict different speculative reactions, each of which would result in somewhat different predictions of mechanisms for many compounds.

-This document serves as a detailed user guide for researchers interested in using MechGen.
-It includes that basic information, but also gives a more complete discussion of the system, available access methods, and basic and advanced capabilities.
-It also describes how users can download and configure their own copies of the system and how to use the additional capabilities that are not available to users of the online system.
-New or casual users may wish to first examine the quick start guide before consulting this document for details or more information.
+This document serves in part as a detailed user guide for researchers interested in using MechGen, and also as a reference guide.
+In discusses available access methods, basic and advanced operations and capabilities, and how users can download and configure their own copies of the system and how to use capabilities that are not available to unauthorized users of the online system.
+New or casual users may wish to first examine the quick start guide (Jiang and Carter, 2024) before consulting this document for details or more information.
+New users should then examine the first Section 1 through 5 of this document to obtain more information about basic operations, and Section 6 through section 8 for more advanced features.
+Users who wish to consider using the system for its full mechanism development capabilities should install their own version of MechGen as described in Section 9, and then examine Sections 10 through 12 to learn about features that require full access capabilities.